damilare15/BB-alligator-building-blocks/README.md

-# BB-alligator-building-blocks
+# awesome alligator strat

-gives signals on the direction of the markets and gives entries
+gives signals on upcoming trends.
+Showing of the market is going long or short